There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the

 Also, remember to check if your tires are worn, or if there are any deep cuts or debris sticking on it.

 Clean or change them if needed.

 4. Check for Loose or Bent Spokes

 Ideally you want to have a quick glance of your wheels weekly.
-Check if any of your wheel’s spokes are loose or bent.
+Check if any of the spokes are loose or bent.

 Spin the wheels and observe if they’re spinning true and not wobbling around.